 Aluminum Wiring Vs. Copper

 As a multi-tenant owner or manager, you should be aware that if your property was built between 1965 and 1987, the property likely has aluminum wiring.
 Aluminum wiring poses significant safety risks including fires, prompting insurance providers to mandate aluminum wiring replacements during policy renewals.
+Replacing or upgrading aluminum wiring also protects your property value.

 Since 1987, the National Electric Code has not allowed aluminum wiring inside single and multi-tenant buildings because of the safety and fire risks.

-Insurance Providers Mandate Aluminum Wiring Repairs Because:
+Insurance Providers Mandate Aluminum Wiring Repairs Due To The Following:

 - Overheating Issues: Gaps between wiring and connectors in aluminum installations can lead to overheating, causing appliance power issues and even house fires.